Chicago Driving with a Suspended, Revoked, or Invalid License Lawyers

 But this doesn’t mean that fighting tickets for driving with an invalid, suspended or revoked license cannot be successful under certain circumstances.
 Experienced traffic attorneys know where to look for such potential defenses.

 Call Chicago Defense Lawyers with Experience

 Few other Chicago traffic offenses have such a wide range of penalties associated with them as do suspended and revoked license tickets.
 Depending upon the type of suspension and the client's past driving record, such tickets may be simple and easy with very small fines and little effect on the client's driving record; or they may be extremely serious with long mandatory terms of imprisonment and extensive damage to the client's driving record.
-For instance, a suspension that results from a failure to pay a speeding ticket is not very serious whereas a revocation based upon a DUI when the client has had many such tickets before carries with it long mandatory jail terms.
+For instance, a suspension that results from a failure to appear on a speeding ticket is not very serious whereas a revocation based upon a DUI when the client has had many such previous tickets carries with it long mandatory jail terms.

 The lawyers associated with Mitchell S. Sexner & Associates LLC are all experienced Chicago traffic violation attorneys that know the best ways to help you protect your driving privileges.
 Mitchell Sexner himself is a former traffic Assistant State's Attorney and all members of the legal team have a proven track record of successes.
-So contact us any time at (312) 644-0444 to set up a free no-obligation consultation and to review your driving record.
+So, contact us any time at (312) 644-0444 to set up a free no-obligation consultation and to review your driving record.